M. Andrew Padmos International Collaboration Award

-- Eligible nominees must be engaged in the design and/or delivery of postgraduate medical education in a jurisdiction outside of Canada.
+- Eligible nominees must be engaged in the design and/or delivery of PGME in a jurisdiction outside of Canada.

-- The recipient’s contribution must be aligned with the Royal College vision of the best health for all, the best care for all.
+- The recipient’s contribution must be aligned with the Royal College’s vision.

 - The nominee will have played a significant role in advancing medical education, continuing professional development, and/or patient care in their jurisdiction.